OTHER VASCULAR DISORDERS

 - with early treatment, the prognosis is good

-- the prolonged duration may lead to irreversible neurological deficits
+- prolonged duration may lead to irreversible neurological deficits

 Elimination of the cause of PRES

-- the cornerstone of the therapy is the elimination of the provoking moment:
+- the cornerstone of therapy is addressing and eliminating the provoking factors:

 - identify and discontinue toxic drugs